 But here's the secret bonus you'll find here: stunning Paris skyline views of the Eiffel Tower and other famous monuments.
 For the best views, go up to the third floor where the museum's elevation places you above the tree line and lets you looks slightly down and across the city's rooftops.

 Pro Photographer Tips: If you want to photograph, for example, the Paris skyline with the Eiffel Tower, you're going to have to take your photo through glass because the museum does not have a rooftop terrace.
 To eliminate glare, place the lens of your camera or iPhone directly against the window.
-The 3rd floor has a series of windows, so try the view from each one to find the perfect angle for your photograph.
+The third floor features a series of windows, so try the view from each one to find the perfect glare-free angle for your photograph.

 Getting to Musée Cité de l'Architecture